BJS611/BogaGuard/README.md

 ## 🔒 Privacy

-LinkGuard processes all data locally - no external API calls or data collection.
+BogaGuard processes all data locally - no external API calls or data collection.

 ---